 At LeadSquared, in the past, we have asked influencers and experts to review our product and share their review about it, and it has been a success to a certain extent.

+25. How to market content when it is prepared by the customer themselves?
 Ans.
 This is the best kind of content because it’s straight from the customer.
 You can create case studies, testimonials, and distribute it.
 You can create paid campaigns also with the case study/success stories in the ad copy/landing page.
 It has worked well for us.
 Video testimonials etc. can go on your website, YouTube etc. There are a lot of options.

+26. We are a notes marketplace called ‘Notesgen.’
+The platform helps students share their content (Notes, Assignments, Projects, PPT’s, etc.) on a marketplace model.
+The content received at Notesgen is delievered to the relevant audience through technology.
+How can I drive more purchases?
 Ans.
 As this is a platform targeted at students – try to give a lot of freebies – notes, mock-papers etc. Students love to download them.
 But, hold something back, that’ll be available when they purchase.
 Content marketing + lead nurturing is very effective when students are a target audience.
 Create a lot of content that’ll help your discoverability as well.
 Have forum discussions if it makes sense.

+27. What tools do you use for content sharing / management?
 Ans.
 For content management, we use WordPress.
 For sharing, we use Hootsuite, Buffer etc. But don’t try to automate everything.
 You can use tools like Trello, or simple Google Sheets, or CoSchedule to have a content management project.

+28. What are the new trends to watch out for, that will impact content creation?
 Ans.
 There is so much content coming in from social networks, content shared by friends via email or social networks.
 There’s just so much happening out there that your ability to grab someone’s attention and make sure they read your piece of content, is difficult.